| |

 Holyrood Episcopal Church

-715 West 179th Street
+715 West 179th Street at Fort Washington Avenue

 New York, N.Y.
 10033

-The Holyrood Church (Holyrood means "Holy Crucifix" or "Holy Cross") was founded as an Episcopal congregation in 1893 by Rev. William Oliver Embury, who was chaplain of The House of Refuge for Problem Girls, and was operated by the Sisters of St. Mary in Inwood Hill Park.
+The Holyrood Church (Holyrood means "Holy Crucifix" or "Holy Cross") was founded as a Protestant Episcopal congregation in 1893 by Rev. William Oliver Embury, who was chaplain of The House of Refuge for Problem Girls, and was operated by the Sisters of St. Mary in Inwood Hill Park.
 In 1895, a country-style church with a tower designed by R.D.
 Chandler and built on upper Broadway at what is now 181st Street.

 On November 16, 1901, the church was involved with the dedication of the Fort Washington Memorial Plaque.
 This plaque is located on the Fort Washington side of Bennett Park, located on Fort Washington Avenue between 183rd and 185th Street.
 There had been a procession from the church when it was at the Broadway location.
 The bell in the Parish House reflects the story of the War for Independence with a quote: “On battlefield, where foemen fell, the glorious tale of peace I tell.”